-Which? is advising parents who own the ABC Design Risus Group 0+ child car seat with Isofix base to replace it as soon as possible after this seat achieved the lowest possible score in our independent child car seat tests.
+Which? is advising parents who own the ABC Design Risus Group 0+ baby car seat with Isofix base to replace it as soon as possible after this seat achieved the lowest possible score in our independent child car seat tests.

 Visit our page to discover the seats which have passed our tests with flying colours.